 Some years after Jeanne’s demise in 1929, the chateau became the World War II headquarters of German troops.
 The West Wing, destroyed by Allied bombing, was rebuilt by the Mother Superior of the nuns of the Sacred-Heart, who transformed the chateau into a convent for novitiates.
 After the convent closed in 1969, the building housed a training centre for the arts.

-The Chateau de Montvillargenne became a chateau hotel & restaurant in 1985, joining the fleet of hotels belonging to the Vacances Bleues group in 1999.
+The Chateau de Montvillargenne became a chateau hotel & restaurant in 1985.